 Swimming Caps and Hats

-Wearing a thicker silicon swim cap or two makes a big difference to your comfort when you are swimming in cold water.
+Wearing a thicker silicone swim cap or two makes a big difference to your comfort when you are swimming in cold water.
 As the temperature’s get colder it makes sense to invest in a neoprene swim cap and put a standard swim cap over that for increased visibility and warmth.
-However, if you are quite happy cruising along with heads up breast stroke to admire the winter view from your favourite Lakeland tarn, a seasonal woolly hat is perhaps the perfect choice.
+However, if you are quite happy cruising along with heads up breaststroke to admire the winter view from your favourite Lakeland tarn, a seasonal woolly hat is perhaps the perfect choice.

 I have two favourite products here.
-The first is the 3mm Blueseventy Thermal Skull Cap which features the same cosy lining as the Thermal Helix and the second is the 2mm C-Skins Surf Beanie.
+The first is the 3mm Blueseventy Thermal Skull Cap which features the same cosy lining as the Thermal Helix, if you don’t need the thermal layer, I can recommend the Zone3 neoprene cap too.
+The second is the 2mm C-Skins Surf Beanie.
 I use the Skull cap when I’m winter swim training and want to be warm and coherent when I get out and the Beanie for everything from winter tarn dipping to early morning kayak paddling; it’s a great all-rounder.

 As everyone has different shaped ear canals it can be difficult to find a pair that fit and are comfortable.
-For this reason I prefer the mouldable silicone ear plugs by Zoggs.
+For this reason, I prefer the mouldable silicone ear plugs.
 You need to put them in dry for the best results but once you master putting them in they are very effective.

 Swimming masks, rather than goggles, when worn with a neoprene cap significantly reduce the painful “ice-cream head” feeling of swimming with your head in icy water and have been a revelation to a lot of our swimming friends and clients.
 They are very comfortable to wear and give you an excellent view of what is going on both above and below the water.